Home Burglary Statistics in the US

 • The total value of property stolen in burglaries exceeded $2.8 trillion, with miscellaneous items, cash and consumable goods among the most stolen categories.

-• Burglary can lead to higher insurance premiums, stricter coverage limits or even policy nonrenewal, depending on claim history and risk factors.
+• Burglary leads to higher insurance premiums, stricter coverage limits or even policy nonrenewal based on claim history and risk factors.

 Overview of Burglaries in the US

-This downward trend aligns with broader property crime patterns.
-The U.S. logged more than 10.5 million property crimes in 2004, dropping below 6.5 million by 2023.
-The largest declines occurred between 2016 and 2021.
+Property crime overall followed the same trajectory.
+The U.S. logged 10.5 million property crimes in 2004 and fewer than 6.5 million by 2023, with the steepest declines between 2016 and 2021.

 Home Burglary by State